js-joda/js-joda/_includes/README.md

 ### Milestone 1

 We reached milestone 1 with version v1.0.0 supporting the domain models LocalDate, LocalDateTime, ZonedDateTime, Instant, Duration and Period converting from and to ISO8601.
-ZonedDateTime without the iana time-zone database loaded, supports only fixed offsets like UTC or GMT+02:00 and the system default time zone.
+ZonedDateTime (without support for loading iana time-zone databases) currently supports only fixed offsets like UTC or UTC+02:00 and the system default time zone.

 ### Future Milestones